FINAL DEADLINE APPROACHING: Th - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Dutch Bros suffered from increased costs including those associated with dairy.
-The Company faced margin pressures and decreased profitability in the first quarter of 2022.
+Rite Aid filled hundreds of thousands of illegal prescriptions for controlled substances such as opioids up until June 2019.
+The Company's pharmacists filled prescriptions despite "red flags" indicating they were likely unlawful.
+The Company ignored evidence of these prescriptions and deleted internal notes expressing concern about suspicious prescribers.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Dutch Bros, investors suffered damages.
+When the market learned the truth about Rite Aid, investors suffered damages.

 Join the case to recover your losses.